telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ### Custom payload and headers special treatment

-[General syntax restrictions](#general-syntax-restrictions) also apply to the `httpCustom.payload` field in NGSIv2 API operations, such as
+[General syntax restrictions](#general-syntax-restrictions) also apply to the `httpCustom.payload` field in the API operations, such as
 `POST /v2/subscription` or `GET /v2/subscriptions`.
 The same restrictions apply to the header values in `httpCustom.headers`.